Quuxplusone/goodcook/md/recipes.md

 Prepare dinner as directed on package, except boil the squash along with the macaroni.
 Stir in mozzarella, cheddar, and milk.
-Place in a greased 1-1/2 quart baking dish.
+Place in a greased 1.5-quart baking dish.

 For the topping: toss the bread crumbs with the melted butter and sprinkle them on the casserole.
 Then garnish with small